xaecbd/KCenter/README.md

 The application UI is published on port *8080*.
 Visit `http://localhost:8080` (or insert the IP/URL of the host you deployed on) and log in with the default administrator：**user/pw = admin/admin**

-## Building KafkaCenter and/or Contributing Code
+## Building KCenter and/or Contributing Code

-We're happy if you want to play around and build KafkaCenter locally, or even get involved in shaping and developing KafkaCenter further.
+We're happy if you want to play around and build KCenter locally, or even get involved in shaping and developing KCenter further.
 The [Contributing Guidelines](./CONTRIBUTING.md) will help to get you started.

 ## Documentation

-For more information, see the README in [KafkaCenter/docs](./docs).<br/>
+For more information, see the README in [KCenter/docs](./docs).<br/>
-For information about user guide the documentation, see the UserGuide in [KafkaCenter/docs/UserGuide](./docs/UserGuide.md)
+For information about user guide the documentation, see the UserGuide in [KCenter/docs/UserGuide](./docs/UserGuide.md)
-For information about module the documentation, see the Module in [KafkaCenter/docs/Module](./docs/Module.md).<br/>
+For information about module the documentation, see the Module in [KCenter/docs/Module](./docs/Module.md).<br/>
 For information about kafka connect ui, see docs in [KafkaConnectUi](./docs/KafkaConnectUi.md).

 *Note that we open-sourced our tool very recently and did not translate all the documents to English yet.
 (We are happy about contributions in this area as well if you're motivated!)*